Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Here are some videos that demonstrate the lack of significant turn, which also apply to a CB rolling with sidespin (e.g., after any swerve has taken place)

-A slight amount of "OB swerve" is possible with masse spin transferred to the OB from follow or draw on the CB (see the end of TP A.24), but the effect is much too small to be of practical importance.
+A slight amount of "OB swerve" is possible with massé spin transferred to the OB from follow or draw on the CB (see the end of TP A.24), but the effect is very small and of little practical importance (unless there is a large amount of throw).
 With the videos above, I am just looking at the effect of pure sidespin as a ball is rolling.
 I call this effect "OB turn."

 There is a special cue twisting and stroke swooping technique that can be used to swerve or turn an object ball, but it is quite controversial.
 Here's a demonstration: